 The retiree (or working spouse) who returns to teach must join the part-time faculty benefits and pay a portion of the monthly cost for single medical coverage.
 Medical coverage as a part-timer will become primary insurance and Medicare Part B will become secondary.
 We will stop the reimbursement for Medicare** and will remove the retiree (or working spouse) from supplemental coverage.
 Prescription plan and dental plan coverage for the retiree continues at no cost; the retiree pays 100% of the monthly cost for medical, Rx and dental coverage for the spouse (and children, if eligible).
 With the exception of teaching, retirees over 65 cannot return to work in any other capacity.

 When a retiree stops teaching part-time for CCP, s/he will return to the regular retiree benefits; that is, the retiree will pay for supplemental coverage, dental and Rx, all of which will be discounted by the College and we will reimburse for the cost of Medicare Part B.

-For more information on Adjunct Faculty benefits, please contact Lolita Lukes, Benefits Specialist, at 215-751-8034 or email@example.com.
+For more information on Faculty benefits, please contact Lolita Lukes, Benefits Administrator, at 215-751-8034 or firstname.lastname@example.org.

-For more information on Full-Time Retiree benefits, please contact Beth Kauffman, Benefits Coordinator, at 215-751-8038 or firstname.lastname@example.org.
+For more information on Full-Time Retiree benefits, please contact Joseph Kolakowski, Director of Benefits, at 215-751-8208 or email@example.com.